TorbenRahbekKoch/mr-legacy/public/data/blogs/still-learning-fsharp/entry.md

 not help F# in any way.
 Both languages can call each other, but it ain't pretty.

+Learning a new language outside the .NET ecosystem would be far more difficult, since the libraries would be quite different.

 ## 2. The eco-system, IDE, tools etc.

 Where the F# compiler with continuously compiling and correspondingly updating